ShipraSaha42000/Banking-Application-/README.md

-Created a banking Application using Spring Boot, Hibernate, RestAPI, MySQL and PostMan
+Created a banking Application using Spring Boot, Hibernate, RestAPI, MySQL and PostMan.
+In this app we can add Account, deposit and withdraw money, can see all accounts and we can delete accounts also.
+As this is a backend application so we will use PostMan to check our status.

 # Banking-Application